Noise Levels in San Juan Capistrano, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Northern San Juan Capistrano sounds about 150% louder than Eastern San Juan Capistrano to the human ear, a 13.2 dBA gap.
+To the human ear, noise in northwestern San Juan Capistrano sounds about 431% louder than in southeastern San Juan Capistrano, a 24.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-5 do you need to be?